 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students will commit the equivalent of 156 hours per semester to study in this course.

 Learning Activities SummaryProvisional.
-Learning activities may include lectures, face-to-face seminars, online activities, instructor-directed and student-directed research and assessment-for-learning tasks.
+Learning activities may include workshops, online activities and assessment-for-learning tasks.

 Specific Course RequirementsDue to Ratings legislation, students must be over 18 years of age.

 This course is not available for non-degree enrolment.

 It is strongly recommended that students complete Film Studies 1 before enrolling in this course.

 Small Group Discovery ExperienceProvisional.
 The small group discovery experience will be delivered through seminars in all weeks, and may be delivered in lectures in selected weeks.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: